 On one camping trip my daughter, 4 at the time and completely unable to read, carried our Kaufman Guide to Birds book around in her pink bike basket the entire weekend.
 She was so eager to show us all the exotic birds she was spotting and reading about on her little trips around the campsite loop.

 If you have a little one interested in birds, you could even fashion a pair of toilet paper binoculars to help encourage that curiosity…. or even let them use the real binoculars for a special treat!
+(These are my favorite kid binoculars and we love them!)

 On another trip, our guy gathered up all sorts of rocks by the riverbank, then brought them back to the campsite to see if he could break them open or identify them.
-I think he was a little disappointed he didn’t find any gold or gems, but it still kept him occupied for a few hours while I enjoyed an ice tea and indulgent reading.
+I think he was a little disappointed he didn’t find any gold or gems, but it still kept him occupied for a few hours while I enjoyed an ice tea and quiet reading.

 Nature Scavenger Hunts